blabla1337/skf-flask/skf/markdown/knowledge_base/241-knowledge_base--context_sensitive_authorization--.md

 Authorization grants must be granted and enforced outside of the attackers scope.

 i.e:
-The user logs into the application, the user id is than stored in a local variable.
+The user logs into the application, the user id is then stored in a local variable.
 The application stores grants(privileges/attributes/claims) in the database and for each function the user calls the application gets the grants from the DB using the local variable and checks if the user has access to this function.